TyLauriente/midnight_fetcher_bot_public/README.md

 **Q: Can I change the number of addresses?**
 A: Yes, modify `count` in the wallet creation request (default: 200, max: 500).

-**Q: Is my seed phrase sent to the server?**
+**Q: Is my seed phrase sent anywhere?**
 A: No. All wallet operations are local.
-Only public addresses and signatures are sent to the mining API.
+The CLI flow only signs and submits transactions; it never transmits your seed.

 ### Logs